qmbates/tutorial/more-tableau.md

 ### measuring over time

-your spotify data comes with a timestamp for every instance of a track playing. however, Spotify formats the timestamp in a way that Tableau cannot read. fortunately, Tableau allows us to create a **Calculated field** in order to format all of our timestamps in one go!
+your Spotify data comes with a timestamp for every instance of a track playing. however, Spotify formats the timestamp in a way that Tableau cannot read. fortunately, Tableau allows us to create a **Calculated field** in order to format all of our timestamps in one go!

 * go back to the **Data Source** tab.